kumarmanas/kumarmanas/README.md

 - 👋 Hi, I’m kumar Manas, Msc student @TU Chemnitz
 - 👀 I’m interested in Computer vision, Machine Learning and how we can use power hungry Deep learning on embedded device
-- 🌱 I’m currently learning and working on Meta learning and single shot learning
+- 🌱 New things to learn- NLP and Knowledge representation
-- 💞️ Working on my master thesis- CNN based meta learning for noisy image open set classification and template matching.
-Code will come soon, watch out!!
+- 💞️ My master thesis- CNN based meta learning for noisy image classification and template matching.
+Worked with Meta learning and single shot learning.
 - 📫 Reach me over - kumarmanas007@yahoo.com

 <!---